willcrichton/tyrade/README.md

   >();
 }
 ```

-> Note: the `@` syntax is a hacky way to express type annotations on variables in patterns.
-For various technical reasons, Tyrade cannot support type inference.

 Tyrade provides a standard library of type-level building blocks like [booleans](https://github.com/willcrichton/tyrade/blob/master/src/tyrade_bool.rs), [numbers](https://github.com/willcrichton/tyrade/blob/master/src/tyrade_num.rs), and [lists](https://github.com/willcrichton/tyrade/blob/master/src/tyrade_list.rs).
 For example, we can use lists to implement the compile-time saving and indexing of jump points in session types.